 Gentoo penguins are the largest of the Pygoscelis penguins, though not by much, they average about 5.5kg and 71cm tall for the southern gentoo and about 6.2kg and 80cm tall for the slightly larger northern gentoo.
 The northern subspecies nests on and around the sub-Antarctic island of South Georgia, while the southern subspecies nests as far south as the Antarctic peninsula to 65 degrees south.

-The picture above on the right shows a parent gentoo feeding its chick.
+The picture above shows a parent gentoo feeding its chick.
 The chick is very close to fledging judging by its size.
 Penguin chicks appear so large because they are covered in thick down before they gain their adult feathers so they frequently look bigger than the adults that they are feeding from, it's largely fluff though and once they shed the down and grow the adult feathers they seem to shrink a few sizes.

-This feeding is clearly taking place away from the main colony.
+This feeding is taking place away from the main colony.
 As the chicks get bigger they beg for food from almost any adult that comes their way.
 It is in the adults interest to only feed their own chicks, so there is often a chase right through and away from the colony with much calling to each other while the adult establishes that this really is their chick.

 A feature seen in this photograph that surprises people is how green some bits of Antarctica can appear away from the snow and ice.
 This area is covered in snow and ice in the winter, but in the warmer months, this melts exposing rocks and in places, an extensive carpet of moss (not grass), large expanses of green can also turn out on closer inspection to be lichens growing on the bare rock.